openAMRobot/OpenAMR_UI_package/README.md

 **Robot telemetry:**

-*   **Real-time stats:** Gain valuable insights into the robot's current performance through live data displays.
+*   **Real-time stats:** gain valuable insights into the robot's current performance through live data displays.
 This might include:

-    *   **Velocity:** Monitor the robot's current speed, allowing you to assess its progress and adjust navigation commands if necessary.
+    *   **Velocity:** monitor the robot's current speed, allowing you to assess its progress and adjust navigation commands if necessary.

-    *   **Position:** The Info page might visually represent the robot's location on a map, complementing the data and offering a spatial understanding of its whereabouts.
+    *   **Position:** the Info page might visually represent the robot's location on a map, complementing the data and offering a spatial understanding of its whereabouts.

 **Sensor readings:**

 The Info page likely retrieves sensor data by subscribing to the ROS topic **std\_msgs/String "/sensors."** This topic acts as a central channel for sensor readings from various sources on the robot.
 The page might utilize circular bars to represent sensor values visually.
-These bars typically range from 0 to 100% (%), providing an easy-to-understand gauge for battery levels, temperatures, or other sensor data that can be interpreted as percentages.
+These bars typically range from 0 to 100%, providing an easy-to-understand gauge for battery levels, temperatures, or other sensor data that can be interpreted as percentages.

-*   **Sensor values:** The page can display data from various sensors equipped on your robot.
+*   **Sensor values:** the page can display data from various sensors equipped on your robot.
 These readings can provide essential information about the robot's environment and its internal state.
 The specific sensors and data displayed will depend on your robot's configuration.
 Here are some examples:

-    *   **Battery levels:** Monitor the battery levels of your robot (e.g., "batt1\_value" or "batt2\_value" for multiple batteries), ensuring timely recharging to avoid disruptions.
+    *   **Battery levels:** monitor the battery levels of your robot (e.g., "batt1\_value" or "batt2\_value" for multiple batteries), ensuring timely recharging to avoid disruptions.

-    *   **Temperature:** Keep an eye on temperature readings (e.g., "temp1\_value" or "temp2\_value" for multiple sensors) to identify any potential overheating issues.
+    *   **Temperature:** keep an eye on temperature readings (e.g., "temp1\_value" or "temp2\_value" for multiple sensors) to identify any potential overheating issues.

-    *   **Other sensors:** The page might display data from additional sensors labeled "sensN\_value" (where N = 3, 4, 5, 6).
+    *   **Other sensors:** the page might display data from additional sensors labeled "sensN\_value" (where N = 3, 4, 5, 6).
 These sensors could include things like range sensors, bump sensors, or any custom sensors you've integrated.

 **Live video stream (same as at the Map page):**

-*   **Camera view:** If your robot is equipped with a camera, the Info page might integrate a live video stream.
+*   **Camera view:** if your robot is equipped with a camera, the Info page might integrate a live video stream.
 This visual aid offers a real-time perspective of the robot's surroundings, complementing the sensor data and providing valuable situational awareness.
 You can observe the robot's environment as it navigates, identify potential obstacles, and gain a better understanding of its interactions with the world around it.

 **Monitoring system messages (same as at the Map page):**

-*   **Messages section:** A dedicated section on the Map page can display informative messages from various processes involved in robot operation.
+*   **Messages section:** a dedicated section on the Map page can display informative messages from various processes involved in robot operation.
 This section receives and visualize all **std\_msgs/String** messages from topic “**ui\_messages**”

 **How to install**